 Although Original Medicare provides excellent coverage, many Americans still find themselves dissatisfied with their health insurance.
-This is largely due to the gaps of Original Medicare and the out of pocket costs.
+This is largely due to the gaps between Original Medicare and the out-of-pocket costs.
 But, is it worth it to pay extra for a Medicare Supplement plan?

 Medicare Part A